Skip to main content

 Using Filters

-The category filter (lower left button on the Geospatial Browser map view) allows you to search through various types of locations.
+The filter (upper left button on the Geospatial Browser map view) allows you to search through various types of locations.

 Category Filter